Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/ValidateModelAttribute.md

 [Attribute]()

-Attribute to define custom validation at class level for all classes that derive from [ModelBase](#).This attribute follows a naming convention.
+Attribute to define custom validation at class level for all classes that derive from [ModelBase](#).
+This attribute follows a naming convention.
 If